Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 _Note: The admin interface will not have any of the styling applied since **Gunicorn or Uvicorn does not know how to find the static CSS content** responsible for this_

-## Creating systemd Socket and Service Files for Gunicorn
+## Creating systemd Socket and Service Files for Gunicorn or Uvicorn
 We have tested that Gunicorn can interact with our Django application, but we should now implement a more robust way of starting and stopping the application server.
 To accomplish this, We'll make [systemd](https://chat.openai.com/share/35085535-9f16-4ade-ad28-24371e24d94d) service and socket files